-1. Most (but not all) Costs of Goods Sold and Expenses reflect a proforma 5% increase annually.

-- 2. Salaries and wages are calculated in for a COO and 1 laborer for now because the 3 owners will also be running the operation.
-Year 2-3, more assistants will be hired as needed. - 3.
+- 1. Most (but not all) Costs of Goods Sold and Expenses reflect a proforma 5% increase annually. - 2.
+We exclude salaries and wages because 320 crop size, allow for owner and general manager to be only staff.
+Year 2-3, assistant hired intermittently. - 3.
 In accordance with Massachusetts State regulations for the marijuana industry, up to 3% of gross revenue for the first three years of operation are payable to the municipality in which the company is located.
-The exact percentage is determined through a Host Community Agreement between the Licensed Marijuana Establishment in question and the relevant municipality. - 4.
-In accordance with Tax Code 280 (e), many operating expenses are non-deductible, in essence, this means that all expenses directly related to the Cost of Goods Sold may be deducted, while general operational, sales and marketing expenses are not. - 5.
+The exact percentage is determined through a Host Community Agreement between the Licensed Marijuana Establishment in question and the relevant municipality.

+- 4. In accordance with Tax Code 280 (e), many operating expenses are non-deductible, in essence, this means that all expenses directly related to the Cost of Goods Sold may be deducted, while general operational, sales and marketing expenses are not. - 5.
 COGS, revenues and yields have been calculated as an average per month for the sake of simplicity.
-While reality is clearly different, this approach has allowed us to simplify and accurately view a process that is full of variables. - 6.
+While reality is clearly different, this approach has allowed us to simply and accurately view a process that is full of variables. - 6.
 Taxes paid is calculated based on a 30% rate.
 Including all municipality, state, and federal taxes. - 7.
 Financial view scape has Provisional License approval at six to nine months mark.
 Rent is at frozen rate during permit period, but future month rent rates re-cooperate that difference back once cultivation is underway and profits can be reached.
-Lease/rent agreement is currently under negotiation.
+Lease/rent agreement is for five years.